 In order to prepare the students on a life beyond their academic education, and to broaden their scopes from the research driven culture on the university, the educational committee organises visits to a broad spectrum of companies.
 Twice per academic year students get the opportunity to visit a company that is roughly related to their academic field.
 In previous years these visits have been organised to, for example: Sanquin, Netherlands cancer institute (NKI), Enza zaden, Koppert (biological crop protection), the Center of Neurogenomics and Cognitive Research (CNCR), and the Spinoza Centre for Neuroimaging.
 The broad scope of companies ensures that every student gets to visit a company in their own field of interests.

 In previous years there have been two debates, one on the problems of overpopulation, and one on the subject of GMO’s (genetically modified organisms).
 In these debates 3 or 4 speakers take to the stage to explain their views on the subject.
 The goal is to get students familiar with all different viewpoints on these subjects.
 The statements given are thus mainly subjective views, hence a Greenpeace activist would probably have a totally different opinion on animal testing from a speaker with a pharmaceutical background.

 Of course, the educational committee is continuously evolving, and trying to expand our offer of activities for (potential) Gyrinus members.
-Among these new activities are the student lectures (where members of the committee visit high schools to inform scholars of the perks of studying biology or biomedical sciences at the VU), Workshops (where students get specific tips on how to get in to their preferred line of work), and the speed dates between bachelor and master students (where the bachelor students can gain an insight in the available masters at the VU).
+Among these new activities are the student lectures (where members of the committee visit high schools to inform scholars of the perks of studying biology or biomedical sciences at the VU), workshops (where students get specific tips on how to get in to their preferred line of work), and the speed dates between bachelor and master students (where the bachelor students can gain an insight in the available masters studies at the VU).